gofiber/docs/blog/2026-02-13-static-server-with-fiber-v3.md

 This is enough for local demos and internal tooling.
 In production you usually need explicit decisions around browsing, cache duration, and missing-file behavior.

-## A Production-leaning Static Policy
+## A Production-Leaning Static Policy

 ```go
 app.Get("/*", static.New("./files", static.Config{